kwhat/jnativehook/readme.txt

     level.
 The acquired system codes are then translated to their respective key codes.
 The key codes are then translated to virtual key codes, as specified in the application programming interface.
-Modifier masks are translated directly from their native masks to a virtual mask.
+Modifier masks are translated directly from their native masks to virtual masks.
 After all native translations have taken place,the virtual key code and modifier mask are delivered to Java via a NativeKeyEvent object.